SQream/sqream_docs/guides/client_drivers/cpp/index.rst

 Testing the connection to SQream DB
 --------------------------------------------

-You can download this file by right clicking and saving to your computer :download:`connect_test.cpp <connect_test.cpp>`.
+Download this file by right clicking and saving to your computer :download:`connect_test.cpp <connect_test.cpp>`.

 .. literalinclude:: connect_test.cpp
     :language: cpp